 Book one could be a standalone novel as the story gets wrapped up very neatly.
 All-in-all it was an elaborate world and set of ideas that had been boiled down to their purest elements.
 Thus in turn giving the reader something fast-paced, punchy and entertaining.
 Cannot recommend this book enough.

-With over 150 reviews on Amazon alone, the book is proving a fan favourite since it's launch this summer.
+With over 150 reviews on Amazon alone, the book is proving a fan favourite since its launch this summer.
 Click the cover below if this tightly-woven fantasy sparks your interest.
 It sparked mine.

-The quickest I've ever read a book and then reviewed it!
+It was the quickest I’ve ever read a book and then reviewed it!